saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_6_transparency_orchestration_layers_v1_9.md

 "Agreed."
 Sarah stepped back from the whiteboard.
 "Any blockers I should know about?"

-Jamie set down his coffee cup.
+Jamie set down her coffee cup.
 "Datadog contract is ready to sign.
 Been negotiating for two weeks—they know we're serious.
 OpenTelemetry instrumentation is already partially in place from Layer 4—we added basic tracing for RAG pipeline debugging.
 Extending it to all seven layers is incremental work, not greenfield."

 "LangGraph is the unknown," Marcus admitted.
 "We've prototyped with it, but production multi-agent coordination is new territory.
 The framework is solid, but our experience is limited.
 I'm allocating extra testing time in Week 10."